 The agreement with USC requires semi-annual lease payments from USC on behalf of the Commission beginning in 2013 and, assuming the exercise of options, USC will continue making payments through 2054.
-During fiscal year 2016, the Commission recognized rental income from this sublease in the amount of \$2.0 million for the rent due to the State and the Video Board note.
-The Commission has also recorded lease revenue for \$0.30 million from USC for the Commission operating expenses.
-A reimbursement of expense from USC was also recorded for the \$0.16 million postretirement healthcare expenditures.
+During fiscal year 2016-2017, the Commission recognized rental income from this sublease in the amount of \$1.34 million for the rent due to the State.
+The Commission has also recorded lease revenue of \$498,369 from USC for the Commission operating expenses and the postretirement healthcare expenditures, and \$364,597 million in settlement revenue.